 Advantages of Parquet

-Performance — I/O and compute will be reduced since a subset of the columns can be scanned when performing queries.
+Performance — I/O and compute are reduced because a subset of the columns can be scanned when performing queries.
+Per-column metadata and compression help with this.

 Open Source — Robust open-source ecosystem, constantly being improved and maintained by a vibrant community.